Tracing Missing Baryons in the Cosmic Filaments with tSZ and CMB-Lensing Stacking: Method

 \subsection{Projection bias correction}

-When fitting the stacked profiles with an analytical filament model, we assume that filaments are infinitely long, straight, and oriented perpendicular to the line of sight.
-In reality, however, filaments exhibit a range of inclination angles relative to the plane of the sky, introducing geometric projection effects when integrating along the line of sight.
+When fitting the stacked profiles with an analytical filament model, we assume that filaments are infinitely long, straight, and oriented perpendicular to the LOS.
+In reality, filaments have finite lengths and exhibit a broad distribution of inclination angles relative to the plane of the sky, which introduces geometric projection effects in the LOS integration. \jz{This projection contamination is most significant near filament endpoints, where the integration cylinder extends beyond the physical filament, thereby suppressing the observed signal (see Fig. \ref{fig:bias_diagram} in Appendix~\ref{app:geometry_bias}).}